mixxxdj/manual/source/hardware/controllers/gemini_g4v.rst

 Sample Mode
 ^^^^^^^^^^^

-To enable Sample mode, press the :hwlabel:`Sample` button.
+To enable Sample mode, press the :hwlabel:`SAMPLE` button.
 When the performance pads are in Sample mode, the Sample button will be lit up.
 It will show the sample decks if the skin has support for them.